User Generated Content Examples, Tips, and Tactics for Social Media

 1. Find users talking about you

-You can find people organically talking about your brand online on social media, blogs, podcasts, and more.
+You can find people organically talking about your brand online on their social media accounts, blogs, podcasts, and more.
 The bigger your brand becomes, the more people will talk about you.
 Searching for your brand or product name on a social media site is a great way to source organically created user generated content.

 Not finding a ton of people talking about you online?
 Give them some incentive.